chbndrhnns/pycharm-plugin-connexion/.junie/memory/tasks.md

     "BOTTLENECK": "Mixed group added to both editor and test tree caused wrong menu placement.", "PROJECT NOTE": "Split Copy Special into two groups: editor-only vs test-tree-only to avoid cross-listing.", "NEW INSTRUCTION": "WHEN adding editor-only action THEN register only in EditorPopupMenu, not TestTreePopupMenu" }

+[2025-12-10 16:01] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "suboptimal",
+    "REDUNDANT STEPS": "modify PopulateArgumentsService",
+    "MISSING STEPS": "locate call sites,adjust function signature usage,run build", "BOTTLENECK": "Broad signature change to generateValue without updating all callers", "PROJECT NOTE": "PyValueGenerator is likely used widely; prefer keeping its API stable and returning imports via GenerationResult for PopulateArgumentsService to handle.", "NEW INSTRUCTION": "WHEN planning to change a widely-used function signature THEN search callers and update them first" }